LordOfSun/Quake2-Weapon-Transformation/README.md

                            jam, the animation will play, but the bullets will not be fired.
 The super shotgun has a higher probability of jamming.

-(Note: Grenade Launcher and Grenades have been removed from the weapons list in order to allow the powerups to work properly.)
+(Note: Grenade Launcher and Grenades have been removed from the weapons mod list in order to allow the powerups to work properly.)

 Power-Up Modifications: